-We have audited the accompanying financial statements of the Central Florida Zoological Society, Inc. (the "Society"), a nonprofit organization, which comprise the statement of financial position for the year ended June 30, 2020, and the related statements of activities, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Central Florida Zoological Society, Inc. (the "Society"), a nonprofit organization, which comprise the statements of financial position for the year ended June 30, 2021 and 2020, and the related statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.